R3ZV/conway-asm/README.md

 This project is a part of the "computer systems architecture" university course [homework](https://cs.unibuc.ro/~crusu/asc/labs.html).

-It is based on the famouse zero player game [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+It is based on the famous zero player game [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-We are given the dimensions of a matrix, some points of alive cells and we want to check the state of our colony after **k** game turns.
+We are given the dimensions of a matrix, some points of alive cells, and we want to check the state of our colony after **k** game turns.

-The homework is divided in three separat tasks.
+The homework is divided in three separate tasks.

 # First Task
 ### Example input: